8 Best places to snorkel in cozumel

 ~Dive: Okay

 Punta Sur Reef is the best shore snorkeling spot in Cozumel.
-It’s my absolutely favorite place to snorkel and it one serious snorkelers consistently rate the highest.
+It’s my absolute favorite place to snorkel and it one serious snorkelers consistently rate the highest.
 Tradeoff, it’s also the hardest to reach.
 Which is exactly why most blogs skip it.

 Male snorkeler swims underwater beside a colorful coral reef, giving a thumbs-up gesture.